SCT - Sluggish Cognitive Tempo / CDS - Cognitive Disengagement Syndrome

 The study further found the first empirical evidence of a unique and robust association between SCT symptoms and non-task-related thinking, while suggesting that the link between ADHD-HI and mind-wandering may be less robust than previously thought.

-- A high working memory load significantly impairs information processing speed.
+Another study found no correlation between SCT and reduced information processing speed, but a correlation with reduced working memory speed and increased inhibition speed.
+A combination of slowed working memory and accelerated inhibition was therefore suspected.52 - A high working memory load significantly impairs information processing speed.
 Nevertheless, in ADHD, manipulations of working memory were found to impair information processing speed just as little as vice versa.
-This suggests that working memory impairments and information processing speed impairments in ADHD are caused by different areas of brain function.
+This suggests that working memory impairments and information processing speed impairments in ADHD are caused by different areas of brain function.53

 - Adolescents with SCT completed the Wechsler Symbol Search and Coding subtests and the Grooved Pegboard Test.
 Their parents did not report any symptoms related to symbol search or coding scores for the persons with ADHD, while the persons with ADHD themselves reported significantly decreased coding scores.
 Both parents and persons with ADHD consistently reported symptoms that correlated significantly with slower grooved pegboard time.
-The hypothesis is that SCT correlates more clearly with performance on the processing speed task as motor demands increase.
+The hypothesis is that SCT correlates more clearly with performance on the processing speed task as motor demands increase.56

 - A study of children with ADHD aged 8 to 12 years measured SCT symptoms in relation to autonomic nervous system responses under social and cognitive stress.
 Respiratory sinus arrhythmia (RSA) and skin conductance level (SCL) reactivity were measured.
 SCT symptoms did not correlate with RSA reactivity in any stress variant.
 In social rejection stress, greater SCT symptoms correlated with greater SCL reactivity.
 This pattern was independent of ADHD-HI symptoms, internalizing symptoms, medication status, or gender.
-The authors conclude that there is a link between SCT symptoms and sympathetic nervous system reactivity and greater activation of the BIS.
+The authors conclude that there is a link between SCT symptoms and sympathetic nervous system reactivity and greater activation of the BIS.57

 Among 169 children and adolescents with spina bifida (SB, open back), 18% were found to have SCT.
 The study replicated the 3-factor structure of SCT proposed by Penny with the components slow, sleepy and daydreaming.
 Slow overlapped strongly with inattention, sleepy and daydreaming differed significantly from inattention and internalizing symptoms.
-A myelomeningocele (congenital malformation of the spinal cord due to lack of closure of the neural tube with open vertebral arches and protrusion of the dural sac) and the presence of a shunt (short circuit connection with fluid spillover between normally separate vessels or cavities) correlated with more severe SCT symptoms.
+A myelomeningocele (congenital malformation of the spinal cord due to lack of closure of the neural tube with open vertebral arches and protrusion of the dural sac) and the presence of a shunt (short circuit connection with fluid spillover between normally separate vessels or cavities) correlated with more severe SCT symptoms.58

 - In one study, atomoxetine significantly improved 7 of 9 symptoms of the Kiddie-Sluggish Cognitive Tempo Interview (K-SCT) in SCT.
-The symptom improvement in SCT was completely independent of ADHD symptoms.
-This also suggests that SCT is an independent disorder or has an independent cause of disorder and can coexist with ADHD.
+The symptom improvement in SCT was completely independent of ADHD symptoms.59 This also suggests that SCT is an independent disorder or has an independent cause of disorder and can coexist with ADHD.

 - The results of the ADxS.org SCT online test suggest that ADHD medications may provide some improvement in SCT symptoms (see above).